Home → Animal-by products exporting

 In order to ensure smooth trade for your product, you must find a Border Control Point that accepts Advanced Binding Preclearance.
 You’ll need to be prepared to redirect your trade route if needed – there are more than 400 BCPs in the EU, which can be found at various ports and airports throughout the continent.

 Consult the BCP or point of entry you plan to use to find out how much notice is needed.
-Make sure your import agent contacts the BCP through TRACES within the set time limit to notify them of the consignment's arrival.
+Make sure your import agent contacts the BCP through TRACES – A System for Monitoring Livestock Transport within the set time limit to notify them of the consignment’s arrival.